swe-students-spring2026/5-final-vaquita_porposies/README.md

 # Final Project

-This repository contains a Python-based meme generation application built as a small monorepo.
-In its current state, the project has a web app, a backend/database support subsystem, a machine learning meme URL helper subsystem, and MongoDB for storing generated meme history.
+Our project contains a Python-based meme generation application built as a monorepo with 3 subsystems: a web app, a backend/database support subsystem using MongoDB, and a machine learning summarizer + meme generator.

 ## Team